Anindya0207/javascript-algorithms/src/playground/Strivers/STRIVERS.md

 --------------------------------------------------------------------------------------------------------------------------------
 ### 21. Aggressive cow

+To find "maximum" of "minimum distances b/w cows"

+Step 1: Define the search space - "minimum distances b/w cows"
+- very important thing about these problems is to decie the search space.
+Here we need to find the maximum of minimum distances b/w cows
+- so our searchspace should hold all the minimum distances between cows?
+- So to find the minimum distances basic idea is the consecutive stalls differences should be the minimum always?
+- so the start we can take as 1, end can be maximum stall position - minimum stall position because any two consecutive stall position diff will always be less than the diff b/w last and first stall right?
-- sort the array
+- so, sort the array
 - i = 1 to max(array) - min(array)  this denotes the distance b/w cows

+Step2: To decide when to move left and when to move right
+- If mid is probable ans, find "maximum" bcz we need maximum ans
-- if for mid we can place all cows we will try to maximise so mid + 1, end
+- if for any mid value, we can place all the cows we will try to maximise it because we need maximum answer, so mid + 1, end
 - else try to reduce -> start, mid- 1
 - at last wherever high is, that is the maximum distance the cows can be placed.

+Step3: Decide if mid is a probable answer?
+- To decide if for a mid value all cows can be placed or not?
+- Place at least one cow in the stalls[0] (last) and set count = 1
+- Iterate the stalls array and increment count if we get a stall more than or equal to "mid" distance from the last stall where we placed the cow (stalls[0])
+- If we get another stall >= mid distance, this becomes my new "last" stall and place another cow.
+- At any point if cowCount == totalCows return true
+- else return false

 ```javascript
 aggresivecows(n, k, stalls) {
        stalls.sort((a,b) => a-b);